emrenogay/create-cpanel-backup-via-domain/README.md

-# create-cpanel-backup-via-domain
+# Create cPanel Bulk Backups Via Using Domain
-Create cPanel Bulk Backups With Using Domain
+Create domains.txt file in /home directory.
+Add your domains.
+One domain for every single line.